Mesothelioma in Farmers and Agricultural Workers

 What Is the Mesothelioma Risk for Farmers?

 The specific risk of mesothelioma in farmers has not been well studied.
-However, researchers have found that farmers and farm workers are more likely to die from respiratory illnesses when compared to the general population.[8]
+However, researchers have found that farmers and farm workers have high rates of respiratory illnesses when compared to the general population.[8]

 Researchers have also found that farmers are often exposed to silica dust.
-Although asbestos has the strongest association with mesothelioma, there is some indication from studies that silica could play a role in the disease as well.
+Although asbestos has the strongest association with mesothelioma, studies suggest that silica could also play a role in the disease.

 Preventing Asbestos Exposure in Farm Workers